Skip to content

 Genoa is one of Italy’s hidden treasures; unlike other Italian cities, it is not rammed with tourists, which we like best about it.

-Suppose you want to start this conversation on how deserving Genoa is.
-Okay, Genoa has impressive historical attractions, magnificent monuments, many adventure spots, and delectable Italian cuisines that you won’t find anywhere else.
+Suppose you want to start this conversation by describing Genoa as deserving.
+Genoa has impressive historical attractions, magnificent monuments, many adventure spots, and delectable Italian cuisine you won’t find anywhere else.

-Genoa is also known for having one of the most important and bustling ports in the Mediterranean, equipped with this stunning spherical glass structure.
+Genoa is also known for having one of the Mediterranean’s most essential and bustling ports, equipped with this stunning spherical glass structure.

 Furthermore, it is the ideal location for lively nightlife while remaining completely safe to walk around.
 Based on the reviews of many tourists, including my friend, the price is slightly lower than in other Italian towns.